The Listing Agent - Preliminary Marketing of Your House

 Why You Should Not Be Home

 Do not use scented sprays to prepare for visitors.
-It is too obvious and many people find the smells of those sprays offensive, not to mention that some may be allergic.
+It is too obvious, and many people find the smells of those spray air fresheners offensive, not to mention that some may be allergic.
 If you want to have a pleasant aroma in your house, have a potpourri pot or something natural.
 Or turn on a stove burner for a moment and put a drop of vanilla extract on it.
 It will smell like you have been cooking.

-If you have pets, make sure your Lee Cunningham Team of REMAX agent puts a notice with your listing in the Greenville multiple listing service.
+If you have pets, make sure your Greenville SC REMAX agent puts a notice with your listing in the Greenville multiple listing service.
 The last thing you want is to have your pet running out the front door and getting lost.
 If you know someone is coming, it would be best to try to take the pets with you while the homebuyers tour your home.
-If you cannot do that, It is best to keep dogs in a penned area in the back yard.
-Try to keep indoor cats in a specific room when you expect visitors, and put a sign on the door.
+If you cannot do that, it is best to keep dogs in a penned area in the back yard.
+Try to keep indoor cats in a specific room when you expect visitors and put a sign on the door.
 Most of the time, an indoor cat will hide when buyers come to view your property, but they may panic and try to escape.

 The Kitchen Trash